bitandbytes/MedBox-2.0/README.md

 Even though the programme is written in one source code the two operations

 1. Getting Reed switch data and publishing
-2. LED ON/OFF depending on the received message
+2. LED ON/OFF depending on the received messages

 is totally independent operations.
 So if required the two parts could be separated and the two programmes will be much more simpler and modular.